-This is a Class A product based on the standard of the VCCI Council (VCCI V-3/2008.04).
-If this equipment is used in a domestic environment, radio interference may occur, in which case, the user may be required to take corrective actions.
+This is a Class B product based on the standard of the VCCI Council.
+If this is used near a radio or television receiver in a domestic environment, it may cause radio interference.
+Install and use the equipment according to the instruction manual.